What is the earned income tax credit?

 Research shows that the EITC encourages single people and primary earners in married couples to work (Dickert, Houser, and Sholz 1995; Eissa and Liebman 1996; Meyer and Rosenbaum 2000, 2001).
 The credit, however, appears to have little effect on the number of hours they work once employed.
 Although the EITC phaseout could cause people to reduce their hours (because credits are lost for each additional dollar of eanings, which is effectively a surtax on earnings in the phaseout range), there is little empirical evidence of this happening (Meyer 2002).

 The one group of people that may reduce hours of work in response to the EITC incentives are the lower-earning spouses in a married couple (Eissa and Hoynes 2006).
 On balance, though, the increase in work resulting from the EITC dwarfs the decline in participation among second earners in married couples.

 As a result of legislation enacted in 2001, the EITC phases out at higher income levels for married couples than for single individuals.
 That threshold was increased as part of the American Recovery and Reinvestment Act of 2009 (ARRA).
 The same act increased the maximum EITC for workers with at least three children.
-The American Taxpayer Relief Act of 2012 made the 2001 EITC changes permanent ($3,000 higher threshold for married couple phaseout, indexed) but extended the ARRA changes ($5,000 higher threshold for married couple phaseout, indexed, and higher credit maximum for workers with at least three children).
-The Bipartisan Budget Act of 2015 made all of these changes permanent.
+The American Taxpayer Relief Act of 2012 made the 2001 EITC changes permanent ($3,000 higher threshold for married couple phaseout, indexed) but extended the ARRA changes ($5,000 higher threshold for married couple phaseout, indexed, and higher credit maximum for workers with at least three children) through the end of 2017.
+The Protecting Americans from Tax Hikes Act of 2015 made these changes permanent.